vildancetin/harry-potter-card/README.md

-# Harry Potter Seraching Card
+# Harry Potter Searching Card

 This project aims to display character cards when the page is loaded.
 When a search is performed through the input, the desired card will appear on the screen.
 Additionally, clicking on a card will allow users to view more detailed information.
 ### Outcome